Mathics3/mathics-pygments/README.md

 The default styles that come with Pygments do not go well with _Mathematica_ code.
 If you're using this lexer for highlighting source code on a website, use the `mma.scss` [Sass](http://sass-lang.com) file in this repository to obtain good default colors (as shown in the screenshot).
-You can, if you choose, modify the colors in the SCSS file and then convert it to CSS using the `scss` compiler as:
+You can, if you choose, modify the colors in the SCSS file and then convert it to CSS using the `sass` compiler as:

 ```
-scss mma.scss > mma.css
+make mma.css  # Same thing as: sass mma.scss mma.css
 ```

 For other applications including command line usage, the lexer ships with a style named `mathematica`.